zulip/zulip/docs/production/security-model.md

   - Incoming webhook bots can only send messages into Zulip.
-  - Outgoing webhook bots and Generic bots can essentially do anything a non-administrator user can, with a few exceptions (e.g. a bot cannot log in to the web application, register for mobile push notifications, or create other bots).
+  - Outgoing webhook bots and Generic bots can essentially do anything a non-administrator user can, with a few exceptions (e.g., a bot cannot log in to the web application, register for mobile push notifications, or create other bots).
   - Bots with the `can_forge_sender` permission can send messages that appear to have been sent by